Frostlock/dungeons/ClassDesign.md

 This document attempts to explain the high level class structure of this project.
 I strongly recommend to first read through this doc before digging into the code.
 It should help you understand the general layout of the project much faster.

-Not every class is mentioned in this document, only the most important ones.In the class definitions you will also find additional comments that explain each class in more detail.
+<b>Not every class is mentioned in this document, only the most important ones.</b>In the class definitions you will also find additional comments that explain each class in more detail.

 Main classes
 ------------